Kevin Bakhurst – Director-General

 Deputy Director-General and Director Audiences, Channels, Marketing

 Adrian Lynch was previously Channel Controller for RTÉ One and RTÉ2 and in that capacity, launched ambitious new schedules for the services.
-Adrian has been with RTÉ since the end of 2014 and is formerly.
-Managing Director of one of Ireland’s most successful independent television production companies, Animo Television.
-As Channel Controller of RTÉ One and RTÉ2, Adrian has delivered a range of landmark public service programming across all genres, with marked successes around Dancing with the Stars, RTÉ 1916, and award-winning documentaries such as My Homeless Family.
+Adrian has been with RTÉ since the end of 2014 and is formerly the Managing Director of one of Ireland’s most successful independent television production companies, Animo Television.
+Adrian now has responsibility for Strategy and Transformation at RTÉ as the company remodels itself to meet changing audience behaviors.

 Deirdre McCarthy